Jordan Love leads Packers upset, sends Cowboys into a long, miserable offseason

 — NFL (@NFL) January 14, 2024

-Love kept making those plays while Dak Prescott made mistakes.
+Love kept making plays while Dak Prescott made mistakes.
 Prescott had a 0.0 passer rating at the end of the first quarter.
 He threw an interception to Jaire Alexander deep in Dallas territory that led to a Packers touchdown.
-Then Prescott threw a crushing pick 6 late in the second quarter when he never seemed to see Packers safety Darnell Savage over the middle.
-Savage had an easy 64-yard return for a touchdown and a 27-0 lead.
+Then Prescott threw a crushing pick 6 late in the second quarter, when he didn't seem to see Packers safety Darnell Savage over the middle.
+Savage had an easy, 64-yard return for a touchdown and a 27-0 lead.

-Love was in his first playoff start, on the road against a very good defense, and he played like a superstar.
+Love was in his first playoff start on the road against a very good defense, and he played like a superstar.
 He completed 13 of 16 for 185 yards and a touchdown in the first half.
 He made several key throws while staring down the Cowboys' rush.
-Prescott spent time getting MVP hype late in the season, but Love completely outplayed him on Sunday when it mattered most.
+Prescott spent time getting MVP hype late in the season, but Love completely outplayed him when it mattered most on Sunday.

 Cowboys' season ends abruptly